-As you know, this has been a year of change internally at APA.
-Our longtime executive director retired, and after a national search we hired a vigorous new executive director, Saul Levin, who has hit the ground running in this challenging year for all health care, but especially mental health.
-We also recently reorganized the way we will oversee the DSM effort moving forward, and announced a new committee to run that led by TK.
+As you know, this has been a year of change for the APA and for Psychiatry.
+Our longtime medical director and CEO retired, and after a national search we hired a vigorous new leader, Saul Levin, who has hit the ground running in this challenging year for all health care, but especially mental health.
+We also recently reorganized the way we will oversee the DSM effort moving forward, and announced a new committee to run that led by Paul Appelbaum.
 Being involved in these internal changes has been very gratifying for me.
 I was able to truly get to know the APA as an organization, the staff members of the Central Office, and the members who contribute their time and effort at the national and local level in the various components of the APA, and in doing so appreciate the people who I had never met who were doing so many things to make mental health care and psychiatry better and more contributory to society.
 And for the most part, they motivated to do this, if not by altruism than socially beneficial motives.
 We are in a profession whose sole purpose is to help people through science and humanism.
 Of course we are paid for our efforts—or, at least, we should be, and fairly.
 But we are not just in this for the pursuit of money.
 Our success comes from alleviating human suffering.

-But what I want us all to be thinking about during this meeting, and during the coming year, is the bigger picture of change—and how we can be part of it, to improve the lifes of patients, and the future prospects of our profession.
+But what I want us all to be thinking about during this meeting, and during the coming year, is the bigger picture of change—and how we can be part of it, to improve the lives of patients, and the future prospects of our profession.
 I cannot say to you today that I know exactly how these changes will play out: nobody does, and to some degree we will either get to decide, or watch someone else decide for us.
-But, trust me, Change is gonna come.
-And we need to rethink a lot of the decisions we have made in our profession, and in our personal practices, which were based—quite logically at the time—on the notion that change would never come.
+But, trust me, the times will absolutely be “a-changing” in a way we have never experienced in our lives.
+And we need to rethink a lot of the decisions we have made in our profession, and in our personal practices, which were based—quite logically at the time—on the notion that, for us, change would never come.

 First, we need to think about changes in the way we practice and are going to practice.
-If all the legal efforts made possible by mental health parity and the affordable care act are successful—and we must support them vigorously—mental health providers should be paid more fairly for the first time in our lives.
-Will all or most of the caregiers who left the system of insurance for justifiable reasons during the years of discrimination consider rejoining now?
-Because, if not, there will not be enough caregivers in the system to treat those who need the treatemnent—and now find themselves fairly covered.
-And how will we change our services in the future, to better serve patients, but also to better use the choices that these new laws should provide us.
+If all the legal efforts made possible by mental health parity and the affordable care act are successful—and we must support them vigorously, and be patient and cooperative as we work to assure that the courts interpret and uphold our new laws and protections—mental health providers should be paid more fairly for the first time in our lives.
+Will all or most of the caregivers who left the system of insurance for justifiable reasons during the years of discrimination consider rejoining now?
+Because, if they do not, there will not be enough caregivers in the system to treat those who need the treatment—and now find themselves fairly covered.